ncatlab/nlab-content/pages/8/0/4/0/408/content.md

 ## References

-Under the name "*adjunction with a parameter*" the concept appears in:
+Under the name "*adjunction with a parameter*" the concept appears in p.
+102 of:

 * {#MacLane71} [[Saunders MacLane]], §IV.7, Thm.
 3 (p.
 100) of: _[[Categories Work|Categories for the working mathematician]]_, Graduate Texts in Mathematics, Springer (1971) &lbrack;[doi:10.1007/978-1-4757-4721-8](https://link.springer.com/book/10.1007/978-1-4757-4721-8)&rbrack;